usnistgov/blossom-oscal/docs/ato/README.md

 - **Authorizing Official** (Organization) - Representing the Authorization side of the sphere.
 - **Federation**: General term used to describe all participating Authorizing Officials.

-A more detailed set of roles exist *(Fig. 5)*, and my be required for a fully implemented system.
+A more detailed set of roles exist *(Fig. 5)*, and may be required for a fully implemented system.

 ---